 - Make sure the player knows the goals of the mission.

 - Introduce tactics.
 Have multiple ways to complete the mission, but let the player decide how to complete the mission.
 If the mission requires a specific skill or item to complete, make sure you have introduced this earlier in your game.

 - Link multiple missions into a campaign or story.

 You have been hearing and telling stories your whole life.
 Books, movies, and TV shows are all stories.
 Games can also tell stories.
 Why not be the hero who decides their fate and writes their own story rather than just reading about the hero?
 Stories are about conflict and resolution, often a main character (protagonist) trying to reach a goal while overcoming obstacles on the way.
 Build a story into your game.

 - Create a protagonist.
 Who is the hero or main character?

 - Define the problem.
 The bigger the better, but make it doable in your game.
 Is it a situation?
 The spaceship broke down on an alien planet and it needs to be repaired.
 Is it an enemy that needs to be defeated?

 - Every good story should have a climax, a peak of actions where the hero’s fate hangs in the balance.
 “Use the force Luke” and blow up the Death Star.
-Bard kills the dragon Smaug with the black arrow to the heart through the missing scale.
+Bard kills the dragon Smaug with the black arrow to the heart.
 What is the climax of your story?